anacletu/C-Algorithm-Playground/README.md

 ## Motivation

-The idea behind this project emerged from a simple desire—to practice and truly comprehend the algorithms I encountered in various educational resources.
+The idea behind this project emerged from a simple desire — to practice and truly comprehend the algorithms I encountered in various educational resources.
 As a student, I found that implementing algorithms and understanding their running times were essential steps in the learning process.
 This repository encapsulates my journey of exploration and serves as a tangible record of the algorithms I've encountered, implemented, and studied.

 ## Sharing Knowledge